 During the physical examination, the physician will observe the patient’s range of motion along with their reflexes and muscle strength.
 These tests are used primarily to determine the source of the pain and the extent of the condition.

 Often the pain associated with sciatica can be relieved through self-care measures like stretching, rest, or anti-inflammatory medication like ibuprofen.

 If this treatment doesn’t help, the problem may be a more serious spinal issue and your doctor may recommend some of the following treatments:

 Steroid injections.
-In some cases, your spine specialist might recommend an injection of a corticosteroid medication into the area of the nerve root affected by inflammation.
+If you are experiencing chronic or consistent inflammation that isn't being helped by medication, your spine specialist may recommend that you have a corticosteroid injection.
+By choosing to inject this steroid into the area surrounding the affected nerve, you are able to ensure that the medication is reaching the site of the inflammation and effectively able to reduce the amount.
 This injection often also includes a nerve blocking agent like lidocaine.
 The nerve blocking agent numbs the area of pain and provides immediate but short acting relief while the steroid reduces the inflammation to provide more long lasting relief.

 Surgery.
 In rare cases, your spinal condition might be serious enough to warrant surgery.
 Typically, this option is recommended only for patients who are experiencing weakness in their legs, loss of bowel control, and/or have pain that is growing consistently worse and isn’t responding to other therapies.
 In minimally invasive spine surgery, the spine specialist can remove the bone spur or herniated disc that is putting pressure on the nerve roots via an incision that is 1 inch or less.
 This is an outpatient procedure that can be performed in about 1 hour.